David Hackworth: Admiral Boorda accusations and Media apologies over Hackworth reporting

 In 1996, Hackworth accused Chief of Naval Operations Admiral Michael Boorda of wearing two unauthorized service ribbons on his uniform denoting valor in combat.
 Boorda committed suicide during Hackworth's investigation.
-In 1997, Hackworth was accused of wearing unauthorised decorations: an extra Distinguished Flying Cross and a Ranger Tab.
+In 1997, Hackworth was mistakenly accused of wearing unauthorised decorations: an extra Distinguished Flying Cross and a Ranger Tab.
 An audit later proved it was a US Army administrative error and not the fault of Hackworth.

 In response to Hackworth's investigation of Admiral Boorda, CNN and the CBS Evening News with Dan Rather questioned the accuracy of Hackworth's own military decorations.
 In particular, the reports accused Hackworth of claiming a Ranger Tab to which he was not entitled and an extra Distinguished Flying Cross listed on his website.
 Hackworth threatened to sue CBS and requested a formal audit of his military records.
 In response to the findings made from the military audit, the executive producer of CBS News sent a letter to Hackworth that stated:

 The Army's audit of its records has determined that the Army made an administrative error back in 1988 when it reissued your medals and awards.
 Along with numerous other decorations, the Army mistakenly issued you a Ranger Tab and two Oak Leaf Clusters for your Distinguished Flying Cross.
 The Army has thus verified what we reported as your explanation of the matter.

 As far as we are concerned, the Army audit makes clear that you did not at any time wear or claim any military honor not actually issued by the U.S. Army, based on its official records, including the service record you signed and dated.
 At the same time, CBS continues to believe that our reports did not state or imply that you knowingly wore or claimed decorations not issued by the U.S. Army and that any such inference drawn from the reports would be mistaken.